SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/tables/README.md

 }
 ~~~

-> For the simplicity reason we only have partner names in this table.
+> For simplicity, you only have partner names in this table.

-7. Choose **Activate** button.
+7. Choose **Activate**.

   ![Activate](../common-images/activate-button.png)

-### Task 2: Create a table for Business Partners Geo Data
+## 2. Create a Table for Business Partners Geo Data

-1. Repeat all the steps from the previous task.
-But this time use the following table data:
+1. Repeat all the steps from the previous section.
+Only this time, use the following table data:

   - **ZBUPAGEO** in the **Name** field
   - **Geo Data of Business Partners** in the **Description** field